An amputation is the surgical removal of a all or part of an arm or leg due to injury, infection, or injury.

 A bone density test is used to measure the bone mineral content and density.
 It may be done using X-rays, dual-energy X-ray absorptiometry (DEXA or DXA), or a special CT scan that uses computer software to determine bone density of the hip or spine.

 Bunion surgery is done to reduce the pain and correct the deformity caused by a bunion.
-A bunion (hallux valgus) is an enlargement of the bone or tissue around a joint at the base of the big toe or at the base of the little toe.
+A bunion is an enlargement of the bone or tissue around a joint at the base of the big toe or at the base of the little toe.
+Read on for details about this surgery.

 Carpal tunnel release is surgery to treat carpal tunnel syndrome.
 During this surgery, the surgeon cuts through a ligament in the wrist to make more room for nerves and tendons to pass through.
 This can improve the symptoms of carpal tunnel syndrome.